-If you’ve shopped for solar before, you may have come across something known as “Sun Number”, or sun score.
+If you’ve shopped for solar before, you may have come across something known as “Sun Number” or sun score.
 Like EnergySage, Sun Number received funding from the Department of Energy’s SunShot initiative to innovate in the solar energy space.
 Read on to learn more about how a property’s Sun Number is calculated and what your sun score means for going solar.

 NOTE: Sun Number’s website is no longer functional, and Sun Number scores no longer appear on Zillow.
-The tool looks to have been sunsetted recently.

 - Sun Number uses aerial imagery and factors like shading, trees, regional climate, roof shape, and more to come up with a score

-- You can check your property’s solar suitability with our Solar Calculator, and compare solar quotes by registering for free on the EnergySage Marketplace
+- You can check your property’s solar suitability with our Solar Calculator and compare solar quotes by registering for free on the EnergySage Marketplace

-What is a Sun Number score?
+What is a sun score?

-Importantly, just like any measure of solar suitability, your property’s Sun Number is only one data point to consider.
-Solar installations are unique to each home depending on electricity usage, location, pricing, and more, and it’s always best to compare solar quotes to best understand how feasible solar is for you.
+Notably, just like any measure of solar suitability, your property’s Sun Number is only one data point to consider.
+Solar installations are unique to each home depending on electricity usage, location, pricing, and more, and it’s always best to compare solar quotes to understand how feasible solar is for you.
 To get started comparing solar quotes from local, qualified installation companies, register on the EnergySage Marketplace for free today.

 Sun Number score components